FunnierBe/creVass/docs/source/index.rst

 Because we haven't even bent over and exposed all of our cleavage yet!  *There's MORE!*

-*creVass* is an AI-driven plumbing/HVAC micro-aggression framework ... it's an RSS feed newsreader on AI steroids
+*creVass* is an AI-driven plumbing/HVAC micro-aggression framework ... it's an RSS feed newsreader on AI steroids ... like a troubleshooting newsreader that's going [work in the background, like a progressive web app] to get you the detailed intell on stuff related to what you are working on ... and when your creVass is not as sweet and clean as you want it to be, you are in control of making it sweeter and cleaner.

 The AI is there to to help you with troubleshooting, but YOU build the AI and curate/optimize the data/models which drive the answers you pull out of your creVass.